Abuse is action that harms another person in some way.

 • A volunteer

-• A Paid staff or professional, including those who may work in a position of trust
+• A paid member of staff or professional, including those who may work in a position of trust

 • Another service user